anhaidgroup/cloudlabeler/README.md

     </details>

-7. Run the Docker image in your EC2 instance by typing the following command in the Command Shell of your EC2 instance.
+9. After you have pulled Docker image, you can run it in your EC2 instance.
+In the Command Shell of your EC2 instance, run the Docker image in your EC2 instance by typing the following command:

     ```
     sudo docker run -dit --name labeler -p 8080:80 zachary62/apache_labeler